About Montessori Northwest

 Montessori Northwest (MNW), located in Portland, Oregon, provides AMI Montessori teacher training at the Assistants to Infancy (ages 0 - 3), Primary (ages 3 - 6), and Elementary (ages 6 - 12) levels, and serves as a hub of activity within the Montessori community.
 We also offer parent education, continuing education workshops, community education and personalized staff development for Montessori professionals.
 We also offer Primary and Elementary training in Washington and Primary training in California.

 Montessori Northwest is a founding partner of Alder Montessori, a tuition-free early learning program for children aged 3-5 years-old living in poverty.
-This program is housed in east Portland's Alder Elementary, the nation's first Dreamer School.
+This program is housed in east Portland's Alder Elementary.